Engin-Boot/capture-behavior-of-a-visit-counter-ajay300898/needs-director.md

         vehicle tag at the entrance and the parking slot reservation system works fine and there is always some empty slots for parking.
-  When specialists vehicle is recognised at the entrance and it reached
+  When the vehicle is recognised at the entrance and it reaches
        parking area
   Then the system automatically reserves a parking slot which is nearer
        to exit and the location to be parked is sent to both the system